-Projects must fully satisfy all the eligibility rules set out in this section in order to register a NMPP project with the Reserve.
+Projects must fully satisfy all the eligibility rules set out in this section in order to register a nitrogen management project with the Reserve.
 All fields participating in a project must meet the following key criteria, as well as the definition of a nitrogen management project (Section 2.2), in order for the project to be eligible.

-Section 3.1:

-Location

-→ U.S. and U.S. tribal areas, in areas corresponding to approved quantification approaches
+Section 3.1: Location $\rightarrow$ U.S. and U.S. tribal areas, in areas corresponding to approved quantification approaches Section 3.2: Start Date $\rightarrow$ No more than 12 months prior to submission Section 3.5: Additionality $\rightarrow$ Meet performance standard $\rightarrow$ Exceed legal requirements $\rightarrow$ Meet payment/credit stacking requirements Section 3.6: Regulatory Compliance $\rightarrow$ Compliance with all applicable laws

-Section 3.2:

-Start Date

-→ No more than 12 months prior to submission

-Section 3.5:

-Additionality

-→ Meet performance standard

-→ Exceed regulatory requirements → Meet payment/credit stacking requirements

-Section 3.6:

-Regulatory Compliance

-→ Compliance with all applicable laws